waffle-iron/postgres_container_mgmt/README.md

 ### Web Interface

 A very basic web console if provided.
 To run it you'll need Python 2.7 and Flask installed (apt-get install -y python-flask).
-To run the web console just execute the "webui.py" script and point a web browser at "http://<servername>:1776" (replace "<servername>" with the name of the system were you are running the script.
+To run the web console just execute the "webui.py" script and point a web browser at "http://servername:1776" (replace "servername" with the name of the system were you are running the script.

 If everything is working, you'll be presended with the following web page: